Terms & Definitions

 Cash on hand in checking and savings accounts, trusts, stocks, bonds, other securities, real estate, home equity, income‐producing property, business equipment, and business inventory.
 Considered in determining expected family contribution.

 A means of notifying financial aid applicants of the assistance being offered.
 The award letter usually provides information on the types and amounts of aid offered.

-A specific amount of financial assistance offered to a student through financial aid programs to pay for educational costs.
+A specific amount of financial assistance offered to a student to pay for educational costs, such as scholarships.

 The failure of a borrower to make and installment payment when due, or to meet other terms of the promissory note or when it can be concluded that the borrower no longer intends to honor the obligation to repay.